Financial-Times/origami-website/_posts/2019-10-29-major-cascade.md

 The Origami team maintain around 52 front end components.
 A component is a shared piece of user-interface which, along with other components, is used to build a webpage.

-We are working on a major release of low level components including o-typography, o-buttons, and o-colors which will require a major release of dependent components which use them, and components which use those components, and so on.
+We are working on a major release of low level components including [o-typography](https://registry.origami.ft.com/components/o-typography), [o-buttons](https://registry.origami.ft.com/components/o-buttons), and [o-colors](https://registry.origami.ft.com/components/o-colors) which will require a major release of dependent components which use them, and components which use those components, and so on.
 This is a process we call a major cascade.

-In this blog post we'll discuss what a major cascade looks like and what high-level improvements migrating to the latest version of Origami components will bring.
+In this blog post we'll discuss what a major cascade looks like; what high-level improvements have been made; and how they further our aims to help bring design consistency and reduce the time teams spend repeating work.

 ## The Major Cascade

-Some components are low level &#8212; fundamental building blocks used to build most pages and lots of other components. o-typography is an example of a low level component.
+Some components are low level &#8212; fundamental building blocks used to build many other components and end products. [o-typography](https://registry.origami.ft.com/components/o-typography) is an example of a low level component.

-Other components are high level &#8212; complex components which are used in end products and rarely used to build other components. o-table is an example of a high level component.
+Other components are high level &#8212; complex components which are used in end products and rarely used to build other components. [o-table](https://registry.origami.ft.com/components/o-table) is an example of a high level component.

 As low level components are used to build other components there are more projects between them and the end product.
 To make major changes to a low level component means upgrading each project in-between step by step.

 <figure>
 	<img alt="" src="/assets/images/2019-10-31-major-cascade/all-graph.svg?source=origami" />
 	<figcaption class="o-typography-caption">
         An example graph of product dependencies.
 Low level components o-colors and o-typography branch out; they are included in final products directly and indirectly via other components including o-table.
+In reality the graph is much more complex because many projects comprise "ft.com".
 	</figcaption>
 </figure>